Incus

-If your host does not have an IPV6 subnet and you want to assign IPV6 addresses to containers, then please check the Customize partition in the incus module for the Attach a free IPV6 address segment to the host, and attach an IPV6 subnet to the host before installing the environment.
+If your host has no IPv6 subnet but you want to assign IPv6 addresses to containers, check the Customize section in the Incus module for Attach a free IPv6 address segment to the host, then attach an IPv6 subnet before installation.

 WARNING